-A second parallel project concentrates on the masculine figure of the grand homme or 'great man' which fellow Romantics Hugo and Alexandre Dumas explored (and came to embody).
-Combining these interests, he has co-edited (with Kate Griffiths and Andrew Watts) a special number of the journal Dix-Neuf on 'Adaptation in Nineteenth-Century France' (forthcoming spring 2014).
-This edition will include his article on Alexandre Dumas' Les Trois mousquetaires, looking at both the importance of animation as an overlooked adaptive medium, and the construction of masculinity in both the source and its adaptations.
-Further research is being prepared for a monograph that considers how adaptation and gender may be brought into dialogue with one another through the example of Les Mìsérables.
+A second parallel project concentrates on the masculine figure of the grand homme or 'great man' which writers like Hugo and Alexandre Dumas explored (and came to embody).
+Combining these interests, he has co-edited (with Kate Griffiths and Andrew Watts) a special number of the journal Dix-Neuf on 'Adaptation in Nineteenth-Century France' (2014).
+This edition included his article on Alexandre Dumas' Les Trois mousquetaires, looking at both the importance of animation as an overlooked adaptive medium, and the construction of masculinity in both the source and its adaptations.
+Further research is being prepared to consider how adaptation and gender studies may be brought into dialogue with one another.

-Consultation Hours for Dr. Stephens in the second semester of 2013/14 are Tuesdays 10:30am-11:30am and Fridays 12pm-1:00pm; he will usually be available to see students at these times, and mutually convenient alternatives can be arranged via email.
-Please be advised that Thursdays are his research days and he will be unavailable for student consultation on those days.
+Consultation Hours for Dr. Stephens in 2015/16 are as follows: in the first semester, Tuesdays 10:30am-12:30pm; and in the second semester, Mondays 11:30am-12:30pm and Thursdays 2:30-3:30pm.
+He will usually be available to see students at these times, and mutually convenient alternatives can be arranged via email.

-Dr. Stephens’s undergraduate teaching at Bristol for 2013-14 includes: the first-year ‘Readling Literary and Visual Cultures in French’ unit (FREN10010); second-year courses on the French novel both pre- and post-1900 (FREN20023/39), and a final-year special option on readings and receptions of Les Mìsérables (FREN30030).
+Dr. Stephens’s undergraduate teaching includes: the first-year units 'Shaping France' (FREN10008) and ‘Reading Literary and Visual Cultures in French’ (FREN10010); second-year courses on the French novel (FREN20023) and modern French fiction and film (FREN20039); and final-year special options on Romanticism and Realism (FREN30027) and readings and adaptations of Les Mìsérables (FREN30030).
+He also supervises final-year 'Independent Study' projects on French thought, literature, and literary adaptation from the nineteenth century to the present day.

 View complete publications list in the University of Bristol publications system